azyklus/azyklus/README.md

 In 2020, after I left my job as a gas station attendant, I created this account in hopes that I might be able to work on my skills as a programmer once more.
-Since then, I have created a handful of small projects that haven't really gone anywhere but have helped me learn new things, form better habits, and kick the bad ones.
+Since then, I have created a handful of small projects that haven't really gone anywhere but have helped me learn new things, form better habits, and (attempt) to kick the bad ones.
 I picked up the Rust programming language some time back and have been enjoying my journey with it.

 Most of my projects on here will probably be archived eventually, for one reason or another, but most of it is here for self-improvement so feel free to critique it as you see fit.
 I will likely be better for it.